blprnt/HTCB/README.md

 ### Small Assignment (due next week):

+- Through the first weeks of class, we will have discussed how to build a DIY instrument for recording Nocturnal Flight Calls.
+Some time over this week, set up your device overnight and record audio.
+Use Raven Lite (https://ravensoundsoftware.com/software/raven-lite/) to extract and identify flight calls (if any) in your recording.
+Be prepared to share your findings in class!

 ### Birding challenge:

 Focus on the females: Particularly during the spring, we can end up paying more attention to the bright feathers and loud song of male birds.
 Today, focus on the females.
 What subtle patterns can you find in their plumage?
 How does this change in your attention change your experience of birding?